Edward Smith (sea captain): Legacy

+Eleanor Smith wrote a letter of condolence to family members and friends of those who perished in the sinking, which was posted outside the White Star Line offices in London on April 18: "To my poor fellow sufferers: My heart overflows with grief for you.
+I am laden with sorrow that you should be weighed down with this terrible burden that has been thrust upon us.
+I pray God will comfort all."

-A statue, sculpted by Kathleen Scott, wife of Antarctic explorer Robert Falcon Scott, was unveiled in July 1914 at the western end of the Museum Gardens in Beacon Park, Lichfield.
+A statue of Smith, sculpted by Kathleen Scott, widow of Antarctic explorer Robert Falcon Scott, was unveiled in July 1914 at the western end of the Museum Gardens in Beacon Park, Lichfield.
 The pedestal is made from Cornish granite and the figure is bronze.
 Lichfield was chosen as the location for the monument because Smith was a Staffordshire man and Lichfield was the centre of the diocese.
 The statue originally cost £740 (£ with inflation) raised through local and national contributions.

-For his stoicism and stiff upper lip self-discipline, fortitude and remaining calm in the face of adversity, which popular culture rendered into a British character trait, the plaque below his memorial statue states, "bequeathing to his countrymen, the memory [and] example of a great heart, a brave life and a heroic death, 'be British.'"

 In 2010, as part of the "Parks for People" programme, the statue was restored and the green patina removed from its surface at a cost of £16,000.
-In 2011 an unsuccessful campaign was started to get the statue moved to Captain Smith's home town of Hanley.
+In 2011 an unsuccessful campaign was started to get the statue moved to Captain Smith's hometown of Hanley.

 Smith had already been commemorated in Hanley Town Hall with a plaque reading: "This tablet is dedicated to the memory of Commander Edward John Smith RD, RNR.
 Born in Hanley, 27th Jany 1850, died at sea, 15th April 1912.
 Whilst in command of the White Star SS Titanic that great ship struck an iceberg in the Atlantic Ocean during the night and speedily sank with nearly all who were on board.
 Captain Smith having done all man could do for the safety of passengers and crew remained at his post on the sinking ship until the end.
 His last message to the crew was 'Be British.'"

 The plaque was removed in 1961, given to a local school and then returned to the Town Hall but remounted in the interior of the building in 1978.
-The Titanic Brewery in Burslem, Stoke-on-Trent, is in honour of him.
+The Titanic Brewery in Burslem, Stoke-on-Trent, is in honour of Smith.
 As a member of the Royal Naval Reserve, Smith wore his two decorations when in uniform: the Decoration for Officers of the Royal Naval Reserve and the Transport Medal.